Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes and `fundamental groups' of nodal quartic surfaces

 The possible codes $\sK'$ appearing are in particular all the shortenings of the extended Kummer code of corollary \ref{extended}, and they are listed in Section \ref{append_quadratic_Reed-Muller_code} (cases (0), (00), (i), (1), (2) , (II),(III-1), (III-2), (a), (b), (c), (d), hence we have 11 nontrivial codes in their minimal embedding).

-The Nodal Severi variety $\sF (4, \nu)$ has exactly one irreducible components for $ \nu = 0,1,2,3,4,5, 14,15,16$, exactly two irreducible components for $ \nu = 6,7,13$, exactly three irreducible components for $ \nu = 8,9, $ exactly four irreducible components for $ \nu = 11,12, $ exactly five irreducible components for $ \nu = 10. $ Hence its stratification is made of 34 strata, where each stratum is in the boundary of another if and only if the corresponding extended code admits the other as a shortening.
+The Nodal Severi variety $\sF (4, \nu)$ has exactly one irreducible component for $ \nu = 0,1,2,3,4,5, 14,15,16$, exactly two irreducible components for $ \nu = 6,7,13$, exactly three irreducible components for $ \nu = 8,9, $ exactly four irreducible components for $ \nu = 11,12, $ exactly five irreducible components for $ \nu = 10. $ Hence its stratification is made of 34 strata, where each stratum is in the boundary of another if and only if the corresponding extended code admits the other as a shortening, as in the following Genealogy tree = Kummer nontrivial genealogy for nodal quartic surfaces (\autoref{fig:Kummer_genealogy}).

 \end{theo}

 \begin{rem} The full list of the connected components of $\sF(4, \nu)$ is given in the Table of Section \ref{append_quadratic_Reed-Muller_code} (another description of the possible codes was given in \cite{endrass2}).